 10.19.3 Actions at the AS serving the transferee

-If the transferee's network has established data channel media with the transferor before the transfer happens, the transferee's network shall update the data channel between transferor and transferee’s network to the data channel between transfer target and transferee’s network, on reception of the re-INVITE message with the SDP offer of the transfer target from the transferor’s network during the session setup towards the transfer target.
+If the transferee's network has established data channel media with the transferor before the transfer happens, the transferee's network shall release the data channel between transferor and transferee’s network.
+After establishment of an IMS session towards the transfer target data channels may be established towards the transfer target as per procedures defined in clause 9.3.